The0z/ProductLandingPage2021/README.md

 ![LandingPageGif](https://github.com/The0z/ProductLandingPage2021/blob/main/imgs/webpageV2.gif "Product Landing Page")

+Go to codepen.io to see a working copy -- https://codepen.io/the0z/full/VwPgOmp

 ## The Requirements
 Fulfill the below user stories and get all of the tests to pass.
 Give it your own personal style.